-As small businesses become more abundant throughout the world, organizations that help these entrepreneurs and business owners are growing in copious amounts.
-Deciding which of these organizations can help your business can become a time consuming and grueling task.
-To shorten the amount of time you spend trying to find the right one, we have compiled our list of the top 23 entrepreneur organizations around the world.
+As small businesses increase throughout the world, entrepreneur organizations are available to help you on your journey.
+However, deciding which of these organizations can help your business can become a time consuming and grueling task.
+To help you, we have compiled our list of the top 23 entrepreneur organizations around the world.

 Top 23 Entrepreneur Organizations

-SCORE is made up of more than 13,000 working and retired business professionals who are committed to helping their communities thrive by providing small business owners with valuable guidance and insights, all at no cost to the client.
+SCORE is made up of more than 10,000 expert volunteers.
+They are committed to helping their communities thrive.
+Small business owners receive valuable guidance and insights, all at no cost.

 The Small Business Administration (SBA) is an independent federal agency that helps small businesses in the United States.
 The administration provides aid, usually in the form of loans, and counseling to assist and protect the interests of small business concerns.

-The SBA helps Americans start, build, and grow businesses all across the country and in U.S. territories, such as Puerto Rico, the Virgin Islands, and Guam.
+The SBA helps Americans start, build and grow businesses all across the country and in U.S. territories, such as Puerto Rico, the Virgin Islands, and Guam.
 But the agency hasn’t always accomplished its mission.
-It has repeatedly been criticized for responding slowly to the needs of small business owners, especially in the wake of disasters.
+I have repeatedly criticized it for responding slowly to the needs of small business owners, especially in the wake of disasters.

-The Entrepreneurs’ Organization (EO) is a global, peer-to-peer network of more than 10,000 influential business owners with 147 chapters in 48 countries.
+The Entrepreneurs’ Organization (EO) is a global, peer-to-peer network of more than 14,000 like-minded business leaders across 61 countries.
 Founded in 1987, EO is the catalyst that enables leading entrepreneurs to learn and grow, leading to greater success in business and beyond.
 EO is basically the Justice League of the entrepreneurial world.

 This group has it all – not only do they offer forums and personal advice on a national scale, but the organization also sponsors local chapters with their own meetings and amenities.
 There are even great healthcare options for members.
 On top of that, there are personal mentorship opportunities and huge networking events.
 It’s the ultimate toolbox for entrepreneurs.